 Join an international mission trip to Belize and come alongside a network of Spanish-speaking churches who are actively bringing the gospel to their communities.
 Belize mission trips give your team the opportunity to interact with hundreds of immigrants from neighboring countries—providing a truly unique experience as you serve alongside an eclectic mix of people from Latin American, Afro-Caribbean, and Mayan cultures.
 Although English is the official language in Belize, you may want to brush up on your Spanish ahead of time!

 Whether you’re a youth group, college students, family, or group of adults, short-term mission trips to Belize give you the chance to partner with local church leaders to complete building projects while also reaching out to local kids through Kids Club programs.
 You’ll serve alongside fellow Christians who are thriving in small towns amidst vast expanses of jungle and be able to encourage them to continue reaching their neighbors.
-Will your team be a part of the story God is telling through the local church's mission work in Belize?
+Will your team be a part of the story God is telling through the local church in Belize?

 Want to preview Belize Mission Trips?
 Check out EM Vision Trips for team leaders.